vaishnaviid/python-app-CICD/README.md

 ## Adding SSH Credentials in Jenkins

-We are reusing the **same `.pem` key** that was used to launch both the Jenkins server and the App server.
+Since both machines use the same PEM key, Jenkins can directly SSH into the application server.
 This means Jenkins can SSH into the app server without generating a new key.

-### Step 1 — Copy Your PEM Key to Jenkins Server
+### Step 1 — Upload PEM Key to Jenkins Server

 From your **local machine**: